leberrigan/MotusStationGuide/station-installation.md

         each foot to stand on.

-8. If you are mounting a solar panel, rotate the tripod so that the 'ladder' side with four crossbars is facing south.
+8. If you are mounting a solar panel, rotate the tripod so that the ‘ladder’ side with four crossbars is facing south.

 9. Place three anchors 7 feet (2 m) from the base of the mast such that once the guy wires are attached they are between the tripod legs.